akirak/prism-emacs-lisp/README.md

 # Emacs Lisp Support for Prism.js

-This repository contains the following things for
+This repository contains the following things:

 - Emacs Lisp language support for [Prism.js](http://prismjs.com/)
 - [Dracula](https://draculatheme.com/) theme for Prism.js focusing on highlighting of the language